USS Missouri (BB-63): Korean War (1950–1953)

-MacArthur's amphibious landings at Incheon had severed the North Korean Army's supply lines; as a result, North Korea's army had begun a lengthy retreat from South Korea into North Korea.
+MacArthur's amphibious landings at Incheon had severed the Korean People's Army (KPA) supply lines; as a result, the KPA had begun a lengthy retreat from South Korea into North Korea.
 This retreat was closely monitored by the People's Republic of China (PRC), out of fear that the UN offensive against Korea would create a US-backed enemy on China's border, and out of concern that the UN offensive in Korea could evolve into a UN war against China.
 In an effort to dissuade UN forces from completely overrunning North Korea, the People's Republic of China issued diplomatic warnings that they would use force to protect North Korea, but these warnings were not taken seriously for a number of reasons.
 This changed abruptly on 19 October 1950, when the first of an eventual total of 380,000 People's Liberation Army soldiers under the command of General Peng Dehuai crossed into North Korea, launching a full-scale assault against advancing UN troops.
 The PRC offensive forced UN troops to retreat.
 The Missouri provided gunfire support during the Hungnam evacuation in December until the last UN troops, the American 3rd Infantry Division, departed on 24 December.

 In early 1951 Missouri alternated carrier escort duty and shore bombardments off the east coast of Korea until 19 March.
 During a visit to Yokosuka, Japan, Captain George Wright relieved Duke as commanding officer on 2 March.
 The battleship arrived at Yokosuka on 24 March and departed the port four days later for the United States, having fired 2,895 sixteen-inch rounds and 8,043 five-inch shells during her deployment.
 Upon her arrival at Norfolk on 27 April the ship became the flagship of Rear Admiral James L. Holloway, Jr., commander, Cruiser Force, Atlantic Fleet.
 From May to August, she engaged in two midshipman training cruises.
 Missouri entered Norfolk Naval Shipyard 18 October for an overhaul which lasted until 30 January 1952.
 Captain John Sylvester assumed command of the ship the same day her overhaul began.

 Missouri spent the next six months training out of Guantanamo Bay and Norfolk and made a port visit to New York in May where she participated in Navy Day celebrations, hosting nearly 11,000 visitors.
 She returned to Norfolk on 4 August and entered Norfolk Naval Shipyard to prepare for a second tour in the Korean combat zone.
 Captain Warner Edsall relieved Sylvester at the beginning of the overhaul.
 The battleship departed Hampton Roads on 11 September and arrived at Yokosuka on 17 October.